medmatix/X-Plane-Scenery/Spacex - Boca Chica/readme.md

 For the most up-to-date installable scenery down load the zipped, "SpaceX - Boca Chica Scenery Set.zip".
 Unzip to your Custom Scenery directory.
-Reqired objects form OpenSceneryX Library and Handy_Objects_Library.
+Required objects from OpenSceneryX Library and Handy_Objects_Library.